Cantera/cantera/doc/sphinx/install.rst

 1. **Choose your Python version and architecture**

-   - On Windows, Cantera supports Python 2.7 and Python 3.3, and Python 3.4.
+   - On Windows, Cantera supports Python 2.7, Python 3.3, Python 3.4, and Python
-     Python 3.4 is recommended unless you need to use legacy code that does not work with Python 3.
+     3.5.
+Python 3.5 is recommended unless you need to use legacy code that does not work with Python 3.
 You can install multiple Cantera Python modules simultaneously.

    - Cantera supports both 32- and 64- bit Python installations.